victoriachan/developer-portfolio/README.md

-# 🚀 Victoria Chan's developer portfolio website
+# 🚀 Wagtail startup website

 This project has been created using the amazing [Wagtail CMS](https://github.com/wagtail/wagtail).

+This project is meant to be a minimalistic Wagtail site demo, which can be referenced to build a more extensive Wagtail site.
+This differs from the `wagtail start mysite mysite` site as it contains some of the basics I find I almost always need, such as frontend tooling, CI, pre-commit linting, hosting configuration (e.g. Fly.io), etc.

-This project is meant to be a minimalistic Wagtail site for showcasing a freelance developer's portfolio and details.
-I'm hoping to keep the dependencies light so that this website can be cheaply (if not freely) hosted using minimal resources.
+For this stack, I'm aiming to keep the dependencies light so that this website can be cheaply (if not freely) hosted using minimal resources.

+Also worth checking out the [Wagtail Bakery demo site](https://github.com/wagtail/bakerydemo) which uses a different stack.
+The main difference being that this uses SQLite instead of postgres.

 **Document contents**